Just Homemade turns One! and a Giveaway

 The original recipe called for Macadamia nuts and a 11 inch fluted pan.
 I had bought a 10 inch pan with great enthusiasm, so I stuck to it even though the recipe quantity is more for the size of the pan.
 Just pat an extra cookie or two with extra flour mix like I did.

 Verdict?
-The tart was delicious with a mild raspberry and pear flavor burst in between.
+The Raspberry Pear Tart was delicious with a mild raspberry and pear flavor burst in between.
 But I also see why these are a rare sight compared to the stone fruits.
 Unless I knew Pear was in there, I am left with just an indistinct sweet juicy fruit flavor.
 Nonetheless, it made for a lovely fruit dessert for the first try.

 (see giveaway rules below)